CodeforSouth/mdt-bus-sms/README.md

 ## Open issues & Future Feature Requests
 - Right now, the bus IDs are in the GTFS data and - unfortunately - not part of the bus stop sign.
 As a workaround, we are playing around with taking a bus line and assigning a simple code for a stop.
 We are focusing on the South Beach Local (123) - Route ID #12782 in GTFS.
 - Translations in Spanish and Haitian Creole
+- Flesh out more the stop locator & maybe not use SMS to find location IDs.

 ## Contributors
 - Adrian Cardenas (arcardenas@gmail.com)